 This modern addition to the pillow market is good for those looking for strong support.
 Roughly 15% of our members choose to use a memory foam pillow.
 They are easy to take care of, like microfibre, but many find them to be too dense and firm, and too hot to sleep on in summer.

 They are a great option for those looking for neck pain relief, as the memory foam contours to your body and offer even support.

 - Pros: Offers even support, breathable and won’t cause overheating, naturally hypoallergenic, durable and long-lasting

 - Cons: Most expensive option

-Like their mattress counterparts, latex pillows are a less common choice, likely because they are often so expensive and can cost well over £100.
-But there’s still plenty of reason to consider them.
+Like their mattress counterparts, latex pillows are a less common choice, this is likely to be because they are often so expensive and can cost in excess of £100.
+However, there are still plenty of reasons to consider them.

 They have a similar feel to memory foam pillows and will contour and spring back to support your neck.
-Unlike memory foam pillows, they don’t suffer from overheating – in fact, they’ll help you keep a neutral temperature all night so you won't need to flip over to the cool side.
+Unlike memory foam pillows, they don’t suffer from overheating – in fact, they’ll help you maintain a neutral temperature all night so you won't need to flip the pillow over to the cool side.